-The variables ACCELI42 through PMDLRS42 describe data from the Access to Care (AC) section of the MEPS HC questionnaire, which was administered in Panel 18 Round 4 and Panel 19 Round 2.
-This supplement serves a number of purposes in the MEPS HC by gathering information on family members' origins and preferred languages from 2002 to 2012; family members' usual source of health care; characteristics of usual source of health care providers; access to and satisfaction with the usual source of health care provider; and access to medical treatment, dental treatment, and prescription medicines.
+The variables ACCELI42 through PMDLRS42 describe data from the Access to Care (AC) section of the MEPS HC questionnaire, which was administered in Panel 20 Round 4 and Panel 21 Round 2.
+This supplement gathers information on family members' usual source of health care; characteristics of usual source of health care providers; access to and satisfaction with the usual source of health care provider; and access to medical treatment, dental treatment, and prescription medicines.
 The variable ACCELI42 indicates whether persons were eligible to receive the Access to Care questions.
 Persons with ACCELI42 set to '-1' (Inapplicable) should be excluded from estimates made with the Access to Care data.